discretize/discretize-guides/fractals/aquatic-ruins/index.md

 ## Jellyfish Beast

-The Jellyfish Beast does not have a Breakbar since the rework.
-It uses a special version of <Effect name="Exposed"/> called Weakened, sadly the <Item id="24868"/> does not work on this effect.
-Use <Item id="24615"/> and <Item id="24658"/> (Krait for the split phases) instead.
+The Jellyfish Beast does not have a breakbar since the rework.
+Instead a special version of <Effect name="Exposed"/> called Weakened is given to the boss.
+Sadly the <Item id="24868"/> does not work with this effect.
+Use <Item id="24615"/> and <Item id="24658"/> (Krait for the split phases) instead - when playing power based builds.

-It starts it's rotation with an AoE stun.
-If you get eaten by the boss, your weapon skills get replaced from 1 to 5.
-Click the specific skill every time to get free.
+The boss always starts with an AoE stun-spin attack. <Boon name="Stability"/> spam is recommended to handle this encounter gracefully.
+Every now and then the boss eats a player.
+To free themselves, the player will need to complete a guitar-hero styled puzzle by always clicking the highlighted skill.
 If you miss the right skill too often you die.

 Every 25% the boss gets <Effect name="Invulnerability"/> and Elite Krait spawn.
 Kill them to continue the fight.

+When the <Instability name="Afflicted"/> is present, it is highly recommended to bring some kind of condition-cleanse due to the ticking aura during the split phases applying conditions.
 </GridItem>

 <GridItem sm="5">